kunalm10/camera_angle_chagne_detection/README.md

 ## METHOD

-Input: Original Video frames which are directly fetched from INDOT, do not give processed frames, this might give some faulty result.
+Input: Original Video frames which are directly fetched from videos.

 Output: 2 possible return statements -

 "Camera Angle Change Detected"

 "Camera Stable"

 This program can be run seperately to detect camera change, but in our main project it will be called internally from another python script.